-During the listing consultation, the agent will take a tour of your home.
-They will point out potential problems, and suggest improvements.
+During the listing consultation, the agent will take a detailed tour of your home.
+They will point out potential problem areas, and suggest improvements.
+Most experienced Realtors have a good idea of what Buyers are looking for in their home search, since experienced Realtors work with home Buyers and Sellers every day.
+If they see new trends with paint colors or with wall coverings that may affect the value of your home, they should let you know.
+If they see something that may affect certain types of financing, they should let you know.
 Their extensive experience will help you get the most realistic sense of what your home is worth.